Alaska legislative panel agrees to plans for coronavirus aid

 Tuck, an Anchorage Democrat, ruled the contentious items out of order but was overruled.
 The items were later approved without objection.

+Dunleavy on Tuesday thanked lawmakers, calling this “an extraordinary time in our state.”

-Those who supported the move said the Legislature could vote to ratify the committee’s actions when it next convenes.
-The Legislature is in recess, after passing a budget in late March.
-The 121-day session clock, set forth by the state constitution, expires May 20.
+The Legislature could vote to ratify the committee’s actions when it next convenes, supporters of the action said.
+The Legislature recessed after passing a budget in late March.
+The 121-day session clock, set forth under the state constitution, expires May 20.

 “There’s no time to spare,” Senate President Cathy Giessel, an Anchorage Republican, said in a statement.
 “We’re in the midst of an unprecedented public health and economic crisis.”

-Other items agreed to Monday included $49 million for airports; $10 million related to homelessness; and $3 million for the Whittier tunnel and other transportation operations or issues.
+Other items agreed to Monday included $49 million for airports, $10 million related to homelessness and $3 million for the Whittier tunnel and other transportation issues.